samos123/gke-node-ca-importer/README.md

-# Customizing GKE COS nodes
-This repository contains customizations possible on GKE COS nodes.

-## Using self-signed docker registry
+# GKE self-signed docker registry: Node CA importer
 Let's assume your company has a private CA that's not trusted by default.
 All internal services such as on-prem docker registry have their certs signed by this private CA. This would cause GKE to prevent pulling from the on-prem